 IT departments often are left scrambling to ensure that these employees are reliably and securely able to connect to the resources they need while keeping expenses, such as IT man-hours and network hardware, to a minimum.

 Virtual Cloud Network Solutions for Mobile and Workforce Mobility Challenges

 Just as remote access and workforce mobility present unique challenges, they require unique solutions.
 By setting up a Virtual Cloud Network through Cradlepoint’s NetCloud Engine, any IT professional can ensure users have access to important applications that live in the data center and/or cloud via one tightly controlled network.

 NetCloud Engine extends SD-WAN functionality to an organization’s mobile workforce, giving employees a secure, LAN-like connection to private and public cloud apps and files from anywhere and any device.
-As shown in the diagram above, with NetCloud Engine running on a router at the data center and on each employee device, there is a persistent encrypted connection to a VCN overlay set up specifically for mobile access.
+With NetCloud Engine running on a router at the data center and on each employee device, there is a persistent encrypted connection to a VCN overlay set up specifically for mobile access.
 It also seamlessly integrates with Active Directory, requiring no changes to existing infrastructure; each remote member remains “on domain” no matter its location.

 NCE moves to the cloud the key functionalities that reside in traditional network architecture — such as policy control, app filtering, and NAC — without sacrificing security compliance and without needing a head-end device.
 Any traffic destined for any application will still flow into the data center using the NetCloud Engine client, and anything coming from the client that goes to the Internet will go directly to the Internet.